Daniel Yaw Domelevo: Domelevo Accountability lectures

 In 2021, The Centre for Social Democracy and Friedrech Elbert Stiftung Foundation in recognition of his role as the Auditor-General of Ghana in ensuring transparency and accountability for public resources launched an annual lecture named Domelevo Accountability Lectures.
-The lecture for 2021, which is the first one, was held on 1 July 2021 at the Teachers Hall in Accra.
+The inaugural lecture was held on 1 July 2021 at the Teachers Hall in Accra.

 Global Fund Appointment

 On 4th May 2022, he was approved and appointed as a board member of the Global Fund representing West and Central Africa.
 Together with eleven(11) others, he is serving on the Audit and Finance Committee and will be voting on issues brought before the board.
-The lecture for 2021, which is the first one, was held on 1 July 2021 at the Teachers Hall in Accra.